Skip to main content

 Consult the experts if you think a baby bird isn’t being fed

-Step 1: If the baby bird does not appear to be fed and becomes increasingly weak and lazy, the first step should be to find a licensed rehabilitator to provide, or guide you through, the appropriate care.
+Step 1: The first step should be to find a licensed rehabilitator to provide, or guide you through, the appropriate care.

 What to feed a baby bird